nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the command "delete-leave id/1 i/1".

 Step 2.
-The user input is parsed by `DeleteLeaveCommandParser` which creates a `DeleteLeaveCommand`.
+The method `LogicManager#execute` is called on the user input, prompting for `DeleteLeaveCommandParser` to parse the user input and create the `DeleteLeaveCommand` object.

 Step 3.
 The `execute` method of `DeleteLeaveCommand` is then called on the object.